 (Also make sure you check out our guide 'Top mental strategies for studying at home' if you're required to be productive in an environment that can sometimes be a little distracting #netflixandchill.)

 1. How to focus from the start

-Almost all of the problems associated with an inability to focus or concentrate on your studies fall into one of two broad categories:
+Almost all of the problems associated with an inability to focus on your studies fall into one of two broad categories: